 Melanie McDonald says

-If you followed the recipe exactly, and baked the cake at 375°F in a 9 x 5 pan, then it sounds to me like there's a problem with your oven, the quality of your bakeware, or a combo of both.
 At only 375°F it really shouldn't burn after an hour.
 All of my recipes are thoroughly tested by myself and recipe testers in different kitchens/ovens, and don't get published unless absolutely solid.
+Your oven must have been too hot.

+I'd advise picking up an oven thermometer.
+They are inexpensive but well worth it so you can test the temps correspond and whether you have any hotspots.
+Most ovens are not anywhere near accurate unless calibrated after installation.
 As per the recipe directions too, if using a dark/black bakeware the cooking times will need to be adjusted as it radiates heat differently and bakes more quickly.
 Using a different sized pan than stated in a recipe can cause issues too.

-Also you said you put it back in the oven to "burn some more".
+I notice you said you put it back in the oven to "burn some more".
 If you notice a cake is colouring too much around the edges or on top, it's advisable to use a cake guard or tent it with some foil.
 That helps to protect it while it finishes cooking through.

 Hope that helps!